 The railroad safety section oversees the safe operations of railroads that move freight in and through Idaho and enforces state and federal regulations safeguarding the transportation of hazardous materials by rail in Idaho.
-The commission's rail safety specialists inspect railroad crossings and rail clearances for safety and maintenance deficiencies.
-The Rail Section helps investigate all railroad-crossing accidents and makes recommendations for safety improvements to crossings.
+The commission's rail safety inspectors inspect railroad crossings and rail clearances for safety and maintenance deficiencies.
+The Rail Section partners with the Federal Railroad Authority, inspecting hazardous materials containers being moved and stored in trains throughout Idaho.

 As part of its regulatory authority, the commission evaluates the discontinuance and abandonment of railroad service in Idaho by conducting an independent evaluation of each case to determine whether the abandonment of a particular railroad line would adversely affect Idaho shippers and whether the line has any profit potential.
 Should the commission determine abandonment would be harmful to Idaho interests, it then represents the state before the federal Surface Transportation Board, which has authority to grant or deny line abandonments.
-Contact Wayne Andrews, rail section manager, at 334-0317.
+Contact Wayne Andrews, rail inspector, at 1-208-334-0317.